 Children-First has an extensive insurance policy for each Nursery.
-The insurance policies cover all of usual eventualities including cyber-crime, accident and public liability.
+The insurance policies cover all of usual eventualities, cyber-crime and public liability.
 The insurance certificate must be displayed in the office.
-The Nursery has a free on demand counselling service for all staff members to support their wellbeing in case of an accident or incident.
-This is totally confidential and supports staff after a major accident or incident or at any other time they may wish if they have personal wellbeing concerns.

 What are the aims of this Policy and what is the Policy Statement?
 What are the aims of this Policy?